learn-co-curriculum/phase-0-macos-env-system/README.md

-# Updating your system and installing and using applications
+# Updating your macOS system and installing applications

 The following instructions are for macOS Catalina.
 If you are not on Catalina but can upgrade, we recommend doing so _after_ following the instructions below.
-Additional instructions are included in the steps below for non-Catalina users.

-You can check your OS version by clicking the apple menu in the top left and clicking 'About This Mac'.

 ## Check that your macOS system is compatible with Flatiron School’s requirements

 When working on software, it is important that your computer and the software that you’re using are compatible with each other.
 In this step, we’ll ensure that you are able to install all the tools that you will need to complete the program.

-### Action item: check your macOS system specifications
+### Action item

 1. Click on the Apple () menu in the top left of the window
 2. Choose "About This Mac" from the menu